 Whatever is applicable, be it the solar system, frogs, vegetables, or even spiders, my kids sheets cover a wide range of animals, plants, and more.

 Encourage children to look up facts about their topic and write them down on the page; have them color it in and then bind the pages together.

 About five pages are ideal, and at the end, they’ll have a cute little fact booklet that they can trade with their siblings or other students!

 19. Wrapping Paper

-My coloring pages print out just large enough to serve as wrapping paper for little boxes; or conversely, if you have access to a fancy printer, you could print out the sheets larger.
+My coloring pages for kids print out just large enough to serve as wrapping paper for little boxes; or conversely, if you have access to a fancy printer, you could print out the sheets larger.

 Whatever the case, get the children to color in the page of their choice and then teach them how to wrap a gift.

 Also, if the recipient opens it carefully enough, they’ll have a bit of handmade art to hold onto!